3 Reasons Why a First-Time Expert May Not Be Your Best Choice

 Final Thoughts

 It takes great consideration when choosing between an experienced expert and an expert who has never been inside a courtroom.
-But an experienced expert is the best fit for any high-stakes or time-sensitive case.
+However, an experienced expert is the best fit for any high-stakes or time-sensitive case.
 Retaining an expert with prior consulting experience makes the legal team’s job that much easier.

 Of course, any expert witness should be selected only after research into both their qualifications and more intangible qualities.
 The optimal experience level for an expert witness will always be the one that best fits within the context of the expert’s qualifications and of the case as a whole.
 The best way to ensure the most qualified expert possible is to custom-recruit a seasoned professional via Expert Search.
 Through an Expert Search, the Expert Institute team finds the ideal expert witnesses for every case.
 Researchers combine a proprietary analytics engine alongside the case facts, case theory, and client needs in selecting candidates.
 This ensures the right expert, every time, for every case.